 If you would like to see your child helping others in need, start instilling social responsibility in him at an early age.
 Show him when you go out of your way to help someone in need.

 Boost his courage by getting him to face difficult situations squarely instead of helping him out.
 E.g. Getting the child to tell the swim coach that he has forgotten about the practice, admitting to the teacher about breaking the window etc.

 Remember, the best person to plant the seeds of moral courage in your child is none other than you.
 Teaching empathy to toddlers sets the foundation for a strong moral upbringing.

 We cannot change the world but we all can make a difference and create positive change for someone.
-Identify a passion in your child, say playing Violin.
+Identify a passion in your child, say playing the violin.

 You could approach an old age home and volunteer your family time entertaining the folks with music and dance.
 You could even scale it up by roping in your child’s violinist friends to raise funds for the old age home.

 Encouraging your child to help others can bring him immense happiness and a sense of fulfilment that no material gain could offer.
 Provide encouragement and support no matter how small the effort may seem.
 Praise his character.
 Make ‘Helping others’ a routine part of his childhood.
 Children can be empathetic Changemakers only when they are given regular opportunities to help others.

 “Empathy is the root of humanity and the foundation that helps our children become good, caring people” – Dr Michele Borba